Tsora-Pop/leingwa-de-ard/README.md

 # teran-language
-teran language, or teran leiŋxa, is a proposed constructed international auxiliary language.
+teran language, or teran leiŋшa, is a proposed constructed international auxiliary language.

-Purpose: The purpose of this language is to actually succeed where other international languages have failed: to make communication simple between speakers of different languages across the whole earth, hence the name "teran". teran does not seek to replace native languages, but to provide a simple bridge when needed.
+Purpose: The purpose of this language is to actually succeed where other international languages have failed: to make communication simple between speakers of different languages across the whole earth, hence the name "teran". teran  seeks to provide a simple bridge when needed.

 Access: Access to the rules and word lists will always be free on GitHub.
 Any are free to teach teran to others in any form.
 For those who wish to have physical copies, I will put out an inexpensive book to purchase the contents of what is on GitHub.